Distinguished Professor Robert (Bob) Scholes

 She was one of the Chapter Lead Authors of the Africa Chapter for the Intergovernmental Panel on Climate Change, IPCC 4th Assessment Report and was also an author of the Synthesis Report for Policy Makers of the 4th IPCC Assessment Report.
-This large team of various scientists, together with Al Gore, received a Nobel Peace Prize.
+A Nobel Peace Prize was awarded to the author team together with Al Gore for the 4th Assessment Report.
 Coleen was a Chapter Author on Human Security for the 5th IPCC assessment report.
 Coleen has also been involved in various international global environmental change activities.
 She has been Chair and Vice Chair of international committees (for example, the International Human Dimensions Programme, now known together with other international programmes as Future Earth).

-Distinguished Professor Bob Scholes
+Distinguished Professor Francois Engelbrecht

 Francois Engelbrecht is Professor of Climatology at the Global Change Institute (GCI) of the University of the Witwatersrand in South Africa.
 Engelbrecht specializes in numerical climate model development and the simulation of African climate variability and change, in particular, he currently leads the development of an African-based Earth System Model towards participation in the Coupled Model Intercomparison Project Phase Six (CMIP6) of the World Climate Research Programme (WCRP).